timothy-spencer/gcp-appengine-template/README.md

 Things to note:
-  * The deploy will run db migrations before doing the promotion to production, so make sure that your old version of the app is forward-compatible one release, or you might have problems.
+  * The deploy will run db migrations before doing the promotion to production, so make sure that your old version of the app is forward-compatible one release, or you might cause problems with the old version of the app accessing/adding data using the old code/schema/etc.
-  * Infrastructure updates that get rolled out by terraform currently only are applied when they are on the master branch and are manually approved in circleci.
+  * Infrastructure updates that get rolled out by terraform currently only are applied when they are manually approved in circleci.
 Before doing such an approval, you should check the terraform plan output to see what is changed, in case your change actually does something that you did not expect, like delete resources instead of rename them.
+Be careful!
+This applies to _all_ infrastructure, production/staging/dev/etc.